ravisuhag/lovebird/README.md

 <img align="center" src="media/icon.png">

-> For the lovebirds but not by lovebird

 >“When the choice was: Do I want my love life determined by a psychologist or a mathematician, I pick mathematician every day of the week.” – Sam Yagan

 Falling in love is easy but keeping it alive is hard or sometimes it is better to just let it go.
 We (Not me ;) geeks are known for failing at it miserably.
 But no more, we code for every problem in our life then why not this.
 So geeks, I present you `lovebird`.
 One stop solution for your love issues from breakup to compliments, lovebird have your back ;) So go ahead fall in love.